Income Determination – Concept of Consumption and Its Relationship With Savings and Investment

 This is also in two groups

-The average propensity to save: The average inclination measures the proportion of saved income (not spent on Consumption).
-It shows the expected amount of savings at different levels of income.
+The average propensity to save: The average inclination measures the proportion of income saved (not spent on Consumption).
+It shows the expected amount of savings at different income levels.

 APS= Total National Savings/Total National Income = S/Y